|

 c.
 Larger organizations often create their own "hard disk image" or

-"standard build" by installing the software they want onto a test PC,
+"standard build" by installing the software they want onto a test PC, configuring

-customizing that software as they want, and then providing that master hard
+and customizing that software as they want, and then providing that master hard

-(or a tape or CD replica thereof) to the PC supplier.
+disk (or a tape or CD replica thereof) to the PC supplier.
 The PC supplier then

-that hard disk image onto each PC supplied to the organization, effectively
+copies that hard disk image onto each PC supplied to the organization, effectively

 "cloning" the customized test PC's hard disk onto all other PCs that the